succinctlabs/sp1/book/generating-proofs/network.md

 The prover network uses secp256k1 signatures for authentication.
 You may generate a new keypair explicitly for use with the prover network, or used an existing keypair.

+There is no need for this keypair to hold funds.
+Its role is solely for authentication purposes, functioning as a unique identifier for your account.

 Prover network keypair credentials can be generated using the [cast](https://book.getfoundry.sh/cast/) CLI tool:

 ```sh